Anna Lea Merritt: Thoughts on women in the arts

 In 1900, Merritt wrote that she felt she had not faced much if any discrimination because of her gender, but noted the social pressures which could inhibit a female artist's career, concluding:

 The chief obstacle to a woman's success is that she can never have a wife.
 Just reflect what a wife does for an artist: Darns the stockings; keeps his house; writes his letters; visits for his benefit; wards off intruders; is personally suggestive of beautiful pictures; always an encouraging and partial critic.
 It is exceedingly difficult to be an artist without this time-saving help.
 A husband would be quite useless.

 By the late 19th century, as private art academies in Europe and America opened enrollment to female students, a growing number of women were able to train to be professional artists.
 Most women artists of this era found work in genres of art perceived as less prestigious, such as still-life and portraiture.

-Merritt created flower paintings, noting floral-feminine symbolism employed by male artists like Charles Courtney Curran and Robert Reid, she said that she saw "flowers as 'great ladies' noting that 'theirs is the langour of high breeding, and the repose and calm of weary idleness."
+Merritt created flower paintings, noting floral-feminine symbolism employed by male artists such as Charles Courtney Curran and Robert Reid.
+She said that she saw "flowers as 'great ladies'" noting that "theirs is the langour of high breeding, and the repose and calm of weary idleness."

 Merritt was influenced by the Pre-Raphaelites, producing a Shakespearean-influenced etching of Ellen Terry as Ophelia and other works that reflected the group's style and spirit.